Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 7. data_feature-creation.py - Utilizing a built in housing dataset that is a regression problem, shows by using a simple regressor and calculating mean absolute error (MAE) how different feature creation techniques and transforms can minimize the MAE error and yield result that are satisfactory
 8. data_dimensionality-reduction.py - Examples using a variety of dimensionality reduction techniques found within Scikit-Learn, including the coraviance matrix, principle component analysis (PCA), randomized PCA, latent factor analysis, linear discriminant analysis, latent semantical analysis, independent component analysis, kernal PCA and restricted boltzmann machine
 9. data_outliers.py - Dealing with the detection and treatment of outliers, methods include univariate outlier detection, EllipticEnvelope and OneClassSVM
 10. evaluation_scoring-functions.py - Examples of various scoring functions you can use to evaluate performance of the system used.
-Includes metrics and measures used for multilabel classification, binary classification and regression such as confusion matrix, accuracy, precision, recall, F1 score, ROC/AUC, mean absolute error (MAE), mean squared error (MSE) and R2 score.
+Includes metrics and measures used for multilabel classification, binary classification and regression such as confusion matrix, accuracy, precision, recall, F1 score, ROC/AUC, mean absolute error (MAE), mean squared error (MSE) and R2 score
+11. evaluation_testing-validation.py - Validation and testing best practices, including basic primer on cross validation
+12. evaluation_cross-validation.py - Cross-validation in detail
 #### Machine Learning Scripts
 1. linear_regression_sgd.py - Linear Regression with Stoichastic Gradient Descent using the red_wine_quality.csv data set (provided by UCI data repository)
 2. logistic_regression_sgd.py - Logistic Regression with Stoichastic Gradient Descent using the diabetes.csv data set (provided by UCI data repository)